Sustainability

 The Group pays care and consideration to biodiversity in the procurement of raw materials, materials, and energy, etc., and takes biodiversity initiatives into account when selecting suppliers.
 We will also strive to use biological resources sustainably.

-2. Products and production activities
+2. Products, production activities

 3. Water-related initiatives